Linux 软件免费装

 • The three countdown timer styles: text, flip-card, and circular.

-• The global settings page under Tools → Content Time Lock.
+• The global settings page under Time Locker → Settings.

-• The All Time Locks admin list — every locked post with its unlock date and current locked or unlocked status.
+• The All Time Locks admin list — every locked post with its unlock date (or registration offset) and current status.

 常见问题: